explaingit

 USE CASE 1

-Work through 24 structured lessons to understand how neural networks and deep learning actually work.
+Work through 24 structured AI lessons over 12 weeks to learn how neural networks and machine learning actually work.

 USE CASE 2